christopheryin/iterative_synthetic_enhancer_design/README.md

 ### R1-MPRA_design

-- model_training

-Contains example scripts for training models used in R1-MPRA design
+- model_training - example scripts for training models used in R1-MPRA design

-(TODO: SCRIPT FOR GENERATING R0-MPRA, INCLUDING DATA SPLITS...)

-- sequence_design

-Contains example scripts used to generate R1-MPRA enhancer designs.
-Requires installation of: https://github.com/johli/seqprop, https://github.com/johli/genesis
+- sequence_design - example scripts used to generate R1-MPRA enhancer designs.
+Requires installation of: [seqprop](https://github.com/johli/seqprop), [genesis](https://github.com/johli/genesis).

 ### R2_design

-- model_training

-Contains example scripts for training models used in R2 design
+- model_training - example scripts for training models used in R2 design

-- sequence_design

-Contains example scripts used to generate R2 enhancer designs.
+- sequence_design - example scripts used to generate R2 enhancer designs.

 ### analysis

-- data_processing

-Contains code for processing raw read count data

-- motif_processing

-- paper_figures
+- fimo_processing - code for processing FIMO output .tsv files and performing custom position- and identity-based clustering

+- model_interpretation - example script for computing SHAP values with the models used to design enhancer libraries (implements [shap](https://github.com/shap/shap))

+- paper_figures - jupyter notebooks and associated utility scripts for generating all the main and supplementary figures in the paper, includes zipped processed data